bibanon/bibanon/4chan   The Fappening.md

 > *Some men...
 Just want to see the world burn.*

-There is a massive underground movement where users trade supposed nude photos of celebrities, and pay tons of money for the privilege.
+There is a massive underground movement where users trade (usually photoshopped) nude photos of celebrities, and pay tons of money for the privilege.
 When you're talking about photos worth millions of dollars; well, it's a huge incentive for a hacker or two to make some easy money.
 Just like illegally obtained fine art, most users jealously guard their loot, and will never share it with anybody; knowing full well the bombshell scandal that will unfold if it does get out.

 [Here's a good GQ Article on the topic.](http://www.gq.com/news-politics/newsmakers/201205/chris-chaney-hacker-nude-photos-scarlett-johansson)